dstolbert/Predicting-hospital-readmittance-in-diabetic-patients/README.md

 # Predicting-hospital-readmittance-in-diabetic-patients

-Exploring numerous supervised machine learning algorithms for the prediction of hospital readmittance
+Supervised machine learning to predict hospital readmittance in diabetic Americans

+Check out the data here- https://www.kaggle.com/brandao/diabetes

+Feel free to browse through the pdf for an overview of the project, or check out the iPython document for the code!